 - Step 1 – Pour water into the lower half of the chamber of the percolator.

 - Step 2 – Add one tablespoon of coarsely ground coffee to the upper chamber for every cup of coffee you want to make.
 Beans with minimal acidity are best due to the percolator making for a bitter brew.

 - Step 3 – Place the percolator onto a stove at medium heat until it is close to boiling.

 - Step 4 – Let is sit and percolate for approximately 10 minutes or so – at which point the percolator will start to ‘perk’ (a recognisable sound of sputtering – akin to when a kettle whistles).
 When this happens, either take it off the stove or reduce the heat.

 - Step 5 – Enjoy your cup of strong stuff that’d be enough to make Special Agent Dale Cooper proclaim ‘damn fine!’

 Fans of Turkish coffee will grin approvingly at this.
-Widely practiced throughout the Middle East and South Eastern Europe, the cezve is a long-handled pot with a pouring lip, and a traditional way of making coffee here.
+Widely practised throughout the Middle East and South-Eastern Europe, the cezve is a long-handled pot with a pouring lip, a traditional way of making coffee.
 The brass and copper pots lend the coffee its unique flavour, not to mention an old-world touch.

 - Step 1 – Add water to the cezve, about 1.7 oz per cup of coffee desired.